build-trust/ockam/README.md

 [later examples](./documentation/guides/rust#readme), you'll see that it's just as easy to create end-to-end protected channels over multi-hop, multi-protocol transport routes:

-1. Install Rust
+1. Deploy Container

+    To reduce friction and focus the attention on learning, we recommend the usage of a Docker container for the learning exercise.
+Alternatively, you can skip to step 2 if you want to proceed with a non-containerized install.

+    This command may take a few minutes the first time you invoke it:

     ```
+    docker run --rm -it -e HOST_USER_ID=$(id -u) --name ockam-learn --volume $(pwd):/work ghcr.io/build-trust/ockam-builder:latest bash
+    ```
+    Upon completion, you will be placed inside the `/work` folder of the container.
+Next, add a text editior for editing files.

+    ```
+    apt update && apt install nano
+    ```

+    Go ahead and proceed to step 3.

+1. Install Rust (Optional)

+    ```
     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
     ```

-2. Setup a new cargo project to get started.
+1. Setup a new cargo project to get started.

     ```
     cargo new --lib hello_ockam && cd hello_ockam && mkdir examples &&